 \subsubsection{SDF Metrics}

-We evaluate the SDF predictions of all methods using a regular grid of resolution $1.25$ cm.
-For each scene, the grid boundary is the bounding box of the ground-truth mesh with $15$ cm padding.
-The ground-truth SDF $d$ of each grid center is computed from the ground-truth mesh.
-Only points with $d\geq-0.1$ m are kept for evaluation.
+We evaluate the SDF predictions of all methods using a regular grid of resolution $1.25$ cm ($20$ cm for Newer College).
+For each scene, the ground-truth SDF $d$ of each grid center is computed from the ground-truth mesh (point cloud for Newer College).
 In Table \ref{table:SDF metrics}, we report the \emph{mean absolute error} (MAE) of SDF, the \emph{angular MAE} of the SDF gradient, and the SDF \emph{valid ratio}, defined as the proportion of test positions where a method can predict SDF.
-To examine the prediction quality in different regions, we categorize the grid points with $-0.1 \leq d \leq 0.2$ m as near surface, and the other points as far from the surface. \methodname{} marginally performs better than the baselines in all SDF metrics except for near-surface angular MAE of the SDF gradient, where our method is the second best.
+To examine the prediction quality in different regions, we categorize the grid points with $-0.1 \leq d \leq 0.2$ m as near surface, and the other points as far from the surface. \methodname marginally performs better than the baselines in all SDF metrics.
 HIO-SDF fails to train the network stably when its volumetric method does not provide good results.
-Since \htwomapping{} and PIN-SLAM are able to predict SDF only near the surface, their SDF valid ratios are extremely low, while HIO-SDF and \methodname{} both cover the whole scene.
+Since \htwomapping and PIN-SLAM are able to predict SDF only near the surface, their SDF valid ratios are extremely low, while HIO-SDF and \methodname both cover the whole scene.